 This is a great example of how mist and other objects in the air can bring something truly magical to a photograph at the right time of the day.

 Your photographs truly transform during the golden hour.
-Make the most out of those early hours of the morning or the time before a sunset to photograph as you usually would.
+Make the most out of those early hours of the morning or the time before sunset to photograph as you usually would.
 Without too much effort, your images will take on a very dreamy and surreal quality.
 Remember that your time is limited, so do plan ahead to catch the golden hour in your town.